MichalTorma/ha-kiwix/README.md

 1. Configure the add-on according to your needs (see Configuration section).
 2. Start the add-on.
 3. Access Kiwix through Home Assistant sidebar (ingress) or directly via `http://homeassistant-ip:8111`.
-4. Access the management interface via `http://homeassistant-ip:8112` to add ZIM files.
+4. Use the Management tab (or `http://homeassistant-ip:8111/manage/`) to add ZIM files.

 ### Basic Configuration